marxin/texi2rst-generated/sphinx/gccint/implicit-calls-to-library-routines.rst

   types.
 If :samp:`{type}` is non-NULL, the caller asks for support for a specific type.

-.. function:: bool TARGET_LIBC_HAS_FAST_FUNCTION(int fcode)
+.. function:: bool TARGET_LIBC_HAS_FAST_FUNCTION (int fcode)

   This hook determines whether a function from a class of functions ``(enum function_class)``:samp:`{fcode}` has a fast implementation.

-.. index:: NEXT_OBJC_RUNTIME
+.. macro:: NEXT_OBJC_RUNTIME

-MacroNEXT_OBJC_RUNTIMESet this macro to 1 to use the "NeXT" Objective-C message sending conventions by default.
+  Set this macro to 1 to use the "NeXT" Objective-C message sending conventions by default.
 This calling convention involves passing the object, the selector and the method arguments all at once to the method-lookup library function.
   This is the usual setting when targeting Darwin/Mac OS X systems, which have the NeXT runtime installed.

   If the macro is set to 0, the "GNU" Objective-C message sending convention will be used by default.
 This convention passes just the object and the selector to the method-lookup function, which returns a pointer to the method.

   In either case, it remains possible to select code-generation for the alternate scheme, by means of compiler command line switches.